armory3d/armorpaint_docs/README.md

 ![](img/c.jpg)

-#### Paint Maps

-This panel allows to restrict which channels can be painted on.

-#### Painting Height

-Enable `Height` in `Tools tab - Paint Maps` panel. `Height` socket exposed in material node editor will now take effect when painting.

 #### Layers

-To create a new layer, click `Tools tab - Layers - New`.
+To create a new layer, click `Layers tab - New`.
 Brush will paint on the currently selected layer.
-Afterwards, layer can be deleted or applied to the base layer.
+Afterwards, layer can be deleted or applied to the base layer by right-clicking on it.

-#### Objects

-If you import a geometry containing multiple objects, you can list them in the `Objects` panel.
-Set `Mask` property to `Object` to restrict painting to selected object only.

-Objects are assumed to be using a single UV map for now.
-Per-object UV maps will be supported soon.

 #### 2D View

-Click `Layers - 2D View` to show the channels of the selected layer.
+Click `Layers tab - 2D View` to show the channels of the selected layer.
 The 2D View is updated immediately as you paint.
 In the top bar, you can select which channel to show or display UV map as a wireframe.

 #### Camera

-Set camera type and parameters.
+Set camera type and parameters in the status bar.

 - `Rotate` - rotate mesh around the origin
 - `Orbit` - rotate camera around the mesh